Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 All surgery has risks, and neutering is no different.
 While neutering is a very short and straightforward surgery, it is considered major surgery.
-With major surgery that involves anesthetic, there is a risk of complications and even death.
+With major surgery that involves an anesthetic, there is a risk of complications and even death.

 With modern equipment, procedures, and vitals monitoring during surgery, the risk of complications is both low and rare.
-Additionally, because the surgery is generally short, the amount of anesthetic administered is lower than longer surgeries, helping to reduce risk.
+Additionally, because the surgery is generally short, the amount of anesthetic administered is lower than in longer surgeries, helping to reduce risk.

 What Should I Expect After Neutering a Golden Retriever?